 Dave is MIRO’s first ever database and software developer, joining the office in June 2013.
 He is a native of Philadelphia, holds Masters degrees in computer science and linguistics, and is currently procrastinating work on a Ph.D. in Japanese linguistics at UHM.
 Before coming to Hawai’i, he worked as a software developer in Salt Lake City, Utah, and before that in Tokyo.
 Dave actually misses the snow in Utah, and is hoping to teach his kids to program in Perl 6, but realizes it’ll end up being his grandkids.
 Drop Dave a note or call him at 808-956-6303.

 Kelly Jung-ts Lin, Ph.D.

 Institutional Research Analyst

 Kelly Jung-Ts Lin joined MIRO in June of 2014.
 Before that, she had never thought of dealing with numbers for a career instead of people.
-Kelly received her M.A. in Teaching English to Speakers of Other Languages at National Chiao Tung University in Taiwan, and is currently a Ph.D. candidate in Second Language Studies at UHM.
+Kelly received her M.A. in Teaching English to Speakers of Other Languages at National Chiao Tung University in Taiwan, and earned her Ph.D. in Second Language Studies at UHM.
 She wants to pursue a career in Institutional Research and use statistical methods to discover interesting stories and facilitate decision making.
 Kelly helps with internal surveys (e.g. the Common Data Set) and external surveys (e.g. world university rankings).
 Email Kelly or call her at 808-956-5366.